Your Current Clients are Golden

 - Social Proof.
 Testimonials and social proof are excellent influencers.
 When it is appropriate, she shares them to emphasize the value of upgrading to a higher package.

 Check this out: businesses with 40% repeat clients generate nearly 50% more revenue than similar businesses with only 10% repeat clients.
-Systems, like McDonald’s way to make your burger, focuses on the process rather than the person.
-Training a lower-level employee to do the task frees her up for higher level work.
+Systems, like McDonald’s method to create your burger, focuses on the process rather than the person.
+Training a lower-level employee to do specific bookkeeping tasks frees her up for higher level work.

 Stacey routinely reviews her daily operations.
 She consistently aims to increase effectiveness, improve efficiency and lower costs.
 Some activities are now automated.
-Others became a system.Value pricing rewards efficiency while an hourly rate penalizes you for it.
+Others developed into a system.Value pricing rewards efficiency while an hourly rate penalizes you for it.
 Read the full post. #getpaidwhatyoureworth Click To Tweet

 Of course this led to my favorite topic: value pricing.
 An hourly rate cuts into her profits.
-That’s because she earns less for the same outcome.
+Selling her time lowers her revenues.
 On the other hand, value pricing immediately drives up her profits.
 Basically, value pricing rewards efficiency while an hourly rate penalizes her for it.

 How does she stand out and get noticed?
-Like many businesses, she isn’t creating something entirely new.
+Like many accounting firms, she isn’t creating something entirely new.
 Instead, she’s figuring out how to capitalize on the inefficiencies of most bookkeeping services by improving the client experience.

 Amazon did this exact thing.
 Their system made online purchasing more convenient.
 Over time, they expanded their offerings beyond books.
-You can now shop for almost anything 24/7.
+You can now shop for practically anything 24/7.

 Stacey’s bookkeeping business stands out by elevating the client experience and resolving her ideal client’s specific concerns.